singularity/singularity/docs/devel/data_files.rst

 These read as pipe-separated (i.e. ``|``) lists versions of the field (after removing ``_list``).
 A very common usage is when item has more than one prerequisites.
 Prerequisites are normally written in the field ``pre``.
-However, if the item has more than one Ppreequisites then they are listed in ``pre_list`` with ``|`` seperating each entry.
+However, if the item has more than one preequisites then they are listed in ``pre_list`` with ``|`` seperating each entry.

 Common field names
 ------------------